codedthinking/Kezdi.jl/README.md

 ## Acknowledgements
 [^stata]: Stata is a registered trademark of StataCorp LLC.
 Kezdi.jl is not affiliated with StataCorp LLC.

 Inspiration for the package came from [Tidier.jl](https://tidierorg.github.io/Tidier.jl/stable/), a similar package launched by Karandeep Singh that provides a dplyr-like interface for Julia.
-Johannes Boehm has also developed a similar package, [Douglass.jl](https://github.com/jmboehm/Douglass.jl).
+Johannes Boehm has also developed a similar package, [Douglass.jl](https://github.com/jmboehm/Douglass.jl) although our package has a more extensive feature set and is more actively developed.
+We appreciate both previous work as they showed the possibility for creating and help us in formulating our idea.

 The package is built on top of [DataFrames.jl](https://dataframes.juliadata.org/stable/), [FreqTables.jl](https://github.com/nalimilan/FreqTables.jl) and [FixedEffectModels.jl](https://github.com/FixedEffects/FixedEffectModels.jl).
 The `@with` function relies on [Chain.jl](https://github.com/jkrumbiegel/Chain.jl) by Julius Krumbiegel.